Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: Conclusion

 \section{Conclusion}

-Unlike conventional benchmarks that target high-level task performance, such as question answering or language translation, AGITB evaluates whether a system exhibits behaviours associated with core operational principles inspired by the biological cortex.
-Its focus is on low-level, biologically grounded computational properties that are widely believed to underlie the emergence of general intelligence.
-The testbed comprises twelve tightly interdependent tests, each simple in isolation but collectively demanding the kind of adaptive learning expected of an AGI.
+Unlike conventional approaches to defining intelligence through high-level behaviours such as question answering or language translation, this work focuses on low-level, biologically grounded computational properties.
+The proposed requirements are tightly interdependent: no single requirement is decisive in isolation, yet their complementarity permits each to remain atomic in scope while jointly demanding the adaptive learning capabilities expected of an AGI.

-AGITB requires models to begin uninformed and to acquire all functionality solely through exposure to structured or random input.
-This design choice aligns with prevailing neuroscientific perspectives according to which cortical learning is fundamentally driven by experience, with neural circuits developing through interaction with sensory input rather than through pre-encoded semantic content.
-In biological systems, high-level cognition is commonly understood to emerge not from explicit symbolic manipulation but from continual adaptive prediction of low-level sensory signals.
-Such prediction goes beyond pattern matching, supporting the progressive construction of signal-grounded knowledge from which abstraction and generalisation can arise.

-To date, AGITB’s transparent criteria have not been met by standard programming approaches or by current state-of-the-art artificial intelligence systems.
-This persistent gap provides empirical evidence that AGITB probes capabilities more closely associated with general rather than narrow intelligence.
-Although the absence of a known artificial solution does not constitute a formal proof of adequacy, the fact that no such solution has yet been identified suggests that the benchmark targets functionally relevant aspects of general intelligence.
-In this sense, AGITB serves both as a discriminative test and as a principled tool for guiding the development of systems capable of genuinely general, adaptive learning.
+The proposed requirements are not intended as a sufficient criterion for artificial general intelligence, nor do they characterise intelligence in any comprehensive sense.
+A system that satisfies them does not thereby exhibit higher-level capacities such as reasoning, abstraction, or natural language competence.
+Instead, the requirements target a set of low-level capabilities that may serve as necessary precursors to more general forms of intelligence, without themselves guaranteeing their emergence.

+The central claim advanced here cannot be verified until a precise, universally accepted definition of intelligence is available, which is unlikely to occur.
+It is, however, empirically falsifiable: the existence of a narrow system that satisfies all twelve requirements would invalidate the claim that these properties are necessary for general intelligence.

+To date, no artificial system known to the authors has satisfied all requirements simultaneously, despite each being well-defined and individually attainable.
+In this sense, the proposed requirements delineate a boundary that contemporary systems do not cross and may represent a pathway toward more general forms of intelligence.